fonzerelly/extreme-ownership/introduction.md

 ...
 Extreme Ownership is contagious(ansteckend).
 If you act as a role model for your team, your team will follow up.
 And also if your manager sees your team to work better, it might also radiate up the chain of command and some day you will be surprised how honorable your manager acts upon you.

-TODO: Only bad leaders...